 The requirement for a MOS is intended to add a level of conservatism to the modeling process in order to account for uncertainty.
 Based on EPA guidance, the MOS can be achieved through two approaches.
 One approach is to reserve a portion of the loading capacity as a separate term, and the other approach is to incorporate the MOS as part of the design conditions.
 MDE has adopted an implicit MOS for this TMDL.
-The estimated variability around the reference watershed group used in the analysis accounts for such uncertainty.
-Analysis of the reference group's forest normalized sediment loads indicates that approximately 75 percent of the reference watersheds have a value of less than 4.2, and that 50 percent of the reference watersheds have a value of less than 3.3.
-Based on this analysis, the forest normalized reference sediment load was set at the median value of 3.3.
-This is considered an environmentally conservative estimate, since 50 percent of the reference watersheds have a load above this value, which when compared to the 75 percent value, results in an implicit MOS of approximately 18 percent.
+It is proposed that the estimated variability around the reference watershed group used in this analysis already accounts for such uncertainty.
+Analysis of the reference group forest normalized sediment loads indicates that approximately 75 percent of the reference watersheds have a value of less than 4.2.
+Also, 50 percent of the reference watersheds have a value less than 3.3.
+Based on this analysis the forest normalized reference sediment load (also referred to as the sediment loading threshold) was set at the median value of 3.3.
+This is considered an environmentally conservative estimate, since 50 percent of the reference watersheds have a load above this value (3.3), which when compared to the 75 percent value (4.2), results in an implicit MOS of approximately 18 percent.